demystifyfp/demystifyfp/content/fsharp/series/fstweet/following-a-user.md

 + <a id="follow" data-user-id="{{model.UserId}}">Follow</a>
 ```

 > We are already having the user id of the profile being viewed as a global variable `fsTweet.user.id` in the JS side.
-This approach is to demonstrate an another approach to communicate between client and server.
+This approach is to demonstrate another method to share data between client and server.

 Then add a new javascript file *social.js* which handles the client side activities for following a user.